-- Cover with a piece of cling film and rest it for about 2 hours, until dough triples in size and there are lots of air bubbles visible (see photo).
+- Cover with a piece of cling film and rest it for about 1-2 hours (in warm weather it will take less time), until dough triples in size and there are lots of air bubbles visible (see photo).

 - Once your loukoumades are golden brown all over, fish them out of the oil with a fork or a slotted spoon and place them on a few layers of kitchen roll to get rid of excess oil.

-- Pour hot syrup over your loukoumades and sprinkle some finely chopped pistachios and optionally some orange zest.
+- Pour hot (that’s important!) syrup over your loukoumades and sprinkle some finely chopped pistachios and optionally some orange zest.
 Serve immediately.